 moov atom is at the start.
 So how do we do that?
 Most video encoding software has an “optimize for web” or “optimize for streaming” option which does this very thing.
 You should look at your video encoding settings when creating video to ensure it is optimized.
 For example, in the screenshot below, we see the open source video encoder Handbrake which has an option “Web Optimized”, which places the

 This is a workable solution if you are creating the MP4 file from the original source video, but what if you already have an MP4 file?

-You can also reorganize an existing video to optimize it for web streaming as well.
-The open source command line video encoder FFMpeg can reorganize the structure of the MP4 file to place the
+You can also reorganize an existing video to optimize it for web streaming.
+For example, the open source command line video encoder FFMpeg can reorganize the structure of the MP4 file to place the

 moov atom at the start.
-Unlike the initial encoding of the video which is very time consuming and CPU intensive, reorganizing the file is an easier operation and will not alter the quality of the original video in any way.
+Unlike the initial encoding of the video which is very time consuming and CPU intensive, reorganizing the file is an easier operation.
+And, it will not alter the quality of the original video in any way.
 Before is an example of using ffmpeg to optimize a video named input.mp4* for streaming.
 The resulting video is named output.mp4

 ffmpeg -i input.mp4 -movflags faststart -acodec copy -vcodec copy output.mp4